xakul/jee.oop/com.ihub.jee.oop/dp/behavioral/template/README.md

 ## Scenario

 In this scenario we have discussed the cost structure of a company's employees.
 Two different salary calculation systems are required as human resources and consultants.
-We will arrive at a solution with a structure that uses the fullplate design model.
+We will arrive at a solution with a structure that uses the tamplate design model.

 ## Explanation